linode/docs/docs/guides/development/concepts/what-is-webrtc/index.md

 WebRTC requires an intermediate server to create and establish the actual connection. *Interactive Connectivity Establishment* (ICE) provides a framework for resolving peer IP addresses.
 WebRTC does not handle the signaling itself, but it inter-operates with a wide variety of signaling solutions.

 ICE typically employs an intermediary such as a *Session Traversal Utilities for NAT* (STUN) or *Traversal Using Relays around NAT* (TURN) service.
 STUN and TURN protocols are often both available on the same server, implement peer discovery, and set up the *signal channel*.
 The intermediate server returns a list of one or more *ICE candidates*.
 Each ICE candidate contains an IP address and port the client can potentially use to communicate with the peer.
 In most cases, the client receives a list of candidates and can choose the one it prefers.
 STUN is the more lightweight of the two options and is typically the default.
-TURN has the ability to work around restrictions and must be used if STUN cannot create a connection without assistance.
+TURN can more easily work around restrictions and must be used if STUN cannot create a connection without assistance.
 WebRTC can also set up signaling using WebSockets.

 ### Browser Support and Common Use Cases